mtplr/blacomcalc/README.md

 * Calculation of the BLA according to the definition: the used formula is the average of single bond distances minus the average of double bonds.
 It is also possible to average specific bonds defined by the user.

-* Creation of a `BLA.dat` file for every molecule.
+* Creation of a `BLA.csv` file for every molecule.
 This can be plotted with e.g. Gnuplot, OriginLab, Matplotlib

 * Calculation of the center of mass (CoM) of the desired inserted molecules